Ultimate Mortgage Preapproval Checklist

 - DD Form 214: This verifies your military discharge, retirement or separation and is required for veterans.
 Surviving spouses must provide their spouse’s DD Form 214, along with their marriage license and spouse's death certificate.

-- Retirement Points Statement (NGB Form 23): This form confirms the number of credible years of service in the military, including attending drills and going through training.
-This is needed for discharged members of the Army National Guard.
+- Retirement Points Statement (NGB Form 23): This form confirms the number of years of military service, including time spent attending drills and going through training.
+Discharged members of the Army National Guard need a Retirement Points Statement.

-- Statement of Service: A statement of service proves active military status for active-duty service members or current National Guard or Reserve members.
-It must be printed on official military letterhead and include the service member’s full name, date of birth, Social Security number, entry date of duty and time lost.
-It may also include credible years of service, date of activation, orders activated, training status and the name of the commander providing this information.
+- Statement of service: A statement of service proves active military status for active-duty service members or current National Guard or Reserves members.
+It must be printed on official military letterhead and include the service member’s full name, date of birth, Social Security number, entry date of duty, and time lost.
+It may also include years of service, date of activation, orders activated, training status and the name of the commander providing this information.

 Related Resources